Suddie: History

 Suddie's story reflects its transformation from a social hub for Dutch plantation owners to a vital center for healthcare and community services.
 In the mid-19th century, a sprawling complex in Suddie served as a clubhouse for estate owners.
 Here, they would relax on verandas and admire the beachfront scenery.
 This complex eventually became the present-day Suddie Hospital.

 Unlike other coastal estates focused on cotton and sugar, Suddie was known for producing coffee and cocoa.
 In 1835, Portuguese immigrants from Madeira arrived to work on these coffee and cocoa estates, as well as in honey production.
 However, harsh working conditions led to a decline in their population.
 Recognizing their plight, Governor Henry Lyte established a committee in 1841 to investigate the situation.
-This resulted in improved living conditions and their successful integration into Suddie's society.
+This resulted in improved living conditions and the immigrants' successful integration into Suddie's society.
 Over time, the Portuguese community flourished and significantly contributed to the village's development.